 Forms to be Filed

 Several forms need to be promptly completed and filed throughout the proceedings.
 These forms are mandatory and are very helpful in resolving the case.
-These forms are the Pretrial Statement, Inventory of Property and Debts, and if support either child and/or spousal is requested, a Financial Affidavit.
+These forms are the Inventory of Property and Debts, and if support either child and/or spousal is requested, a Financial Affidavit.
 Completing these forms accurately and completely will save you attorney's fees.

 A 60 day waiting period is required by statute before a Decree of Dissolution of Marriage can be granted.

 If there are children involved the parties are ordered to participate in mediation through the Conciliation Court.
 In 90% of the cases the parties are able to agree to a parenting plan so mediation is very productive in resolving the issues.
 Mediation through the Conciliation Court is free.
-The parties may proceed through a private mediator.
-This would be at the expense of the parties.

 In a complicated case involving a business valuation, dispute over custody or spousal maintenance, experts are usually employed to value the business, evaluate custody, spousal maintenance and the employability of a non-working spouse.
 Expert witnesses can be very expensive but are also necessary, particularly in business evaluation.